Skip to contents

 xgboost-based Dynamic Treatment Effect Estimates.

-The gradient tree boosting-based ATT estimate of about -0.094 is slightly larger than the ATT estimate of about -0.08 of the linear estimator of the did package.
+The gradient tree boosting-based ATT estimate is only slightly different from the ATT estimate using the linear estimator of the did package, however, it is statistically insignificant.

 Given these two coefficients, is there a good reason to choose one over the other?